hajeeraghazi/Aura-AI-Self-Makeover-App/README.md

 ---

-## 🤝 **Contributing**

-Contributions are welcome.

-1. Fork the repository
-2. Create a feature branch
-3. Commit changes
-4. Submit a pull request

----

 ## ⚠️ **Disclaimer**

 This application provides AI-based beauty and makeup recommendations for educational and demonstration purposes only.
 Results may vary based on lighting conditions, camera quality, and facial orientation.